Top 5 Challenges to Public Cloud Optimization

 Challenge 5 – Lack of Expertise

-Small and medium-sized businesses felt the lack of cloud security skills and expertise were a serious challenge.
-Of those surveyed, 28 percent cites lack of expertise as a challenge to cloud adaptation.
+Small and medium-sized businesses felt the lack of cloud security skills and expertise was a serious challenge.
+Of those surveyed, 28 percent cite lack of expertise as a challenge to cloud adaptation.
 Organizations have also relied on cloud management tools to overcome this hurdle.
 Companies have also started adding new positions to their ranks to oversee their cloud computing investment.
-IDG reported that 86 percent of enterprises and 53 percent of small or medium-sized businesses were looking at adding cloud architects or cloud system administrators to their company.
+IDG reported that 86 percent of enterprises and 53 percent of small or medium-sized businesses were looking at adding cloud architects or cloud system administrators to their companies.